 The last thing you want is to run dry half way through your trip because you burned through all your cash sooner than expected.

-In this post we will walk you through the 5 steps to calculate the budget you need for your world trip.
+In this post we will walk you through the 5 steps for you to calculate how much does it cost to travel the world.

 Step 1: What are your travel preferences?

-The first thing to consider is how you like to travel and what your priorities are.
+The first thing to consider when figuring out how much does it cost to travel the world is your preference.
+How you like to travel and what your priorities are.
 We have written a detailed post explaining the implications of your travel preferences on your travel budget, but here’s the gist of it.

 Here are the key questions you should ask yourself: